-1. Values determined using the measurements at 1.5 m height (for gas concentrations and OD) or 1.4 m height (for temperatures);

-2. The number with the Italic font represents the calculated time for reaching the CO incapacitation dose, which occurred earlier than the time for reaching the heat incapacitation dose.
+- 1. Values determined using the measurements at 1.5 m height (for gas concentrations and OD) or 1.4 m height (for temperatures); - 2.
+The number with the Italic font represents the calculated time for reaching the CO incapacitation dose, while the number with the bold Arial font represents the calculated time for reaching the heat incapacitation dose, whichever occurred first.

 Smoke obscuration was the first hazard to arise.
 Although smoke obscuration would not directly cause incapacitation, it could impede evacuation and prolong exposure of occupants to other hazards.
-In Test UF-05, the time to reach various optical density levels of interest was very similar to that of Test FS-1 and the combustion of polyurethane foam was mainly responsible for reaching the smoke obscuration limit.
+In Tests UF-06, UF-06R and UF-06RR, the times to reach various optical density levels of interest were similar to that of Test FS-1 and the combustion of polyurethane foam was mainly responsible for reaching the smoke obscuration limit.
 It must be pointed out that people with impaired vision could become disoriented at a lower optical density.

 Because of the variation in susceptibility to heat and/or gas exposure, the time to untenable conditions was not a single value.
 The times corresponding to FED = 0.3 and FED = 1 in Table 9 represent this variation to a certain extent.
 There was also a slight variation of the corresponding time on the 2 different storeys, which is reflected by the time range for each FED in Table 9.
-It should be pointed out that in Test UF-05, the heat exposure and the CO exposure (with hyperventilation) would cause incapacitation at a similar time on the first storey, independently.
+It should be pointed out that the heat exposure and the CO exposure (with hyperventilation) would cause incapacitation at a similar time on each storey, independently.